CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```VENOM``` Attack may poison the player.
 - ```VERMIN``` Obsolete flag for inconsequential monsters, now prevents loading.
 - ```WARM``` Warm blooded.
+- ```WATER_CAMOUFLAGE``` If in water, stays invisible up to (current Perception, + base Perception if the character has the Spotting proficiency) tiles away, even in broad daylight.
+Monsters see it from the lower of `vision_day` and `vision_night` ranges.
+Can also make it harder to see in deep water or across Z-levels if it is underwater and the viewer is not.
 - ```WEBWALK``` Doesn't destroy webs and won't get caught in them.
 - ```WOOL``` May produce wool when butchered.